Home

 So, my first suggestion is to try to increase the amount of nutrient solution available per plant.
 This will act as a "buffer zone" against changes in pH, changes in nutrient composition, as well as changes in the temperature of the nutrient solution.
 The most obvious way to do this would be to add a nutrient reservoir to the system.
 In fact, this might be your only option if the pipes in your homemade hydroponic system are already filled to capacity with nutrient solution.

-When designing most of my systems, I usually place the plant holes 8-10 inches apart.
+When designing most of my systems, I usually place the plant holes a minimum of 8-10 inches apart.
 This gives the user the flexibility to use every single hole if growing smaller plants (like lettuce and herbs), or to grow in every other hole if growing larger crops (like tomatoes and peppers).
 Even with 20 inches between plants, tomatoes and peppers can get out of hand and grow into each other without careful attention to pruning and training.

 The good news is, with only 6 plant sites in your homemade hydroponic system, you should be able to train your plants outward in every direction.
 This is a practical solution and could work very nicely for you, given the circumstances.
 Another idea would be to grow your tomatoes in the four corners, and grow herbs in the middle spots.
 This would allow you to use all of the spots in your system, but would also allow your tomatoes to have just a little more space.